nicolaei/master/essay.md

 ============

-With this essay, I intend to take a look at a subsection of a larger project addressing interference in 802.11 wireless networks.
-This project tries to solve the problem with a decentralized algorithm where every access point in a given neighborhood discovers each other and communicates over backhaul.
+With this essay, I intend to take a look at a subsection of a larger project addressing interference in 802.11 wireless networks [@IEEE802.11].
+This project tries to solve the problem with a decentralized algorithm where every access point in a given neighborhood discovers each other and communicates over back haul.

 The algorithm will assign a channel and antenna power output to each access point, to minimize interference.